Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Until the end of your next turn

 </div>

 A tiny tornado forms, wreaking small-scale devastation.
 Select a tile within range and create a 1-tile radius tornado centered on the chosen tile.
-Whenever a creature starts their turn in the tornado or enters it for the first time on their turn, make a Prowess attack against them.
+Whenever a creature starts their turn in the tornado or enters it for the first time on their turn, make a special attack against Prowess against them.
 If you hit, apply one stack of aloft to them.

 ### Wrath of the Cyclone - Miracle